 It’s been a couple of months now with no visible progress, and I had just decided the other day that my plan had not worked.
 The leaves looked exactly the same as they did months ago, and I had once again failed at growing plants.
 Even though the leaves were still green and plump, I had seen no growth progress.

 So the other day, my mom was coming over, and honestly, I thought it looked sort of weird to have a bunch of leaves sitting in cups on my windowsill doing absolutely nothing, so I shoved them in my bedroom for a few days, figuring I’d toss them soon.

-BUT TODAY!
 Today, as I picked up those not-quite-plants to take them to their certain fate, I noticed something incredible–ROOTS!
 THEY HAVE ROOTS!
-After months of waiting and diligently watering and opening my blinds in the morning so they could soak up sunshine from my kitchen window while I was at work, I finally noticed some progress in my efforts!
+After months of waiting and diligently watering and opening my blinds in the morning so they could soak up the sunshine from my kitchen window while I was at work, I finally noticed some progress in my efforts!

 I think this is a lot like life.
-We go through seasons where we’re hoping, waiting, watering, putting our dreams where they can soak up sunshine, and we see nothing.
+We go through seasons where we’re hoping, waiting, watering, putting our dreams where they can soak up the sunshine, and we see nothing.
 No progress.
 We hold onto an intangible hope that one of these days, our dreams will sprout roots.

-And this, I believe, is the essence of faith: believing that God will come through, even when something looks completely hopeless in the moment.
+And this, I believe, is the essence of faith: believing that God will come through, even when something looks completely hopeless at the moment.
 Even when you can’t see any progress at all, keep plugging away.
 Keep watering and keep opening up the windows for the sun to come in on your dreams.
 Don’t let your hopes shrivel up like a forgotten plant that hasn’t been watered in months.

 The Bible defines faith like this in Hebrews 11:1 (NLT): “Faith is the confidence that what we hope for will actually happen; it gives us assurance about things we cannot see.”